barryclark/jekyll-now/mcamc.md

 **What does the overall payment process look like?**

 {: .answer}
 In the registration form, the school, organization, or individual will have the ability to preorder pizza and T-shirts.
-You can expect an email within one buisness day of registration containing the total amount owed.
-Payment (cash or check made out to TODO) or a guarantee of payment must be mailed to 100 Technology Drive, Edison, NJ 08837 and *received* by the indicated deadline.
+The total amount owed will be displayed before the registration form is submitted.
+Payment (cash or check made out to Middlesex County Academy) or a guarantee of payment must be mailed to 100 Technology Drive, Edison, NJ 08837 and *received* by the indicated deadline.
 We will send another email when we recieve your payment or guarantee of payment.
 We do not accept online payments at this time.
 If you have any questions, please contact us at [mcamathleague@gmail.com](mailto:mcamathleague@gmail.com).

 {: .question}
 **How much does MCAMC cost?
 Can I pay at the door?**